Daslaw/clipboard/README.md

-# WEB3BRIDGE - Frontend Mentor | FAQ Accordion Card solution
+# WEB3BRIDGE - Frontend Mentor | Clipboard landing page

-This is a solution to the FAQ Accordion Card task for WEB2CVII TEAM 1
+This is a solution to the Clipboard landing page task for WEB2CVII TEAM 1

 ## Overview